 Kagon chaired the American Cinematheque’s Entertainment Industry Council and co-chaired the California State Bar’s Public Affairs Committee.

 Harlan Lebo is a non-fiction author, communications consultant, and writer on the sciences, humanities, social issues, and digital technology.
-In addition to a three-decade career in journalism and corporate communications, Lebo has worked with the Center for the Digital Future since its inception, advising the Center team on strategies for media, digital projects, and program priorities, and developing all of its publications.
+In addition to a three-decade career in journalism and corporate communications, Lebo has worked with the Center for the Digital Future since its inception, advising the Center team on strategies for media, digital projects, and program priorities; and developing all of the Center’s publications.

 Jonathan Perelman serves as Head of Digital Ventures at ICM Partners, where he leads the talent and literary agency in identifying new business opportunities and investment within technology and new media sectors.